-- Amending the land zoning from partly R4 High Density Residential to B4 Mixed Use in accordance with the Parramatta Road Corridor Urban Transformation Strategy. - Amending the Height of Building Map for the Strathfield LEP 2012 to permit a maximum permissible building height of 75m in accordance with the Parramatta Road Corridor Urban Transformation Strategy. - Amending the Floor Space Ratio Map for the Strathfield LEP 2012 to permit a maximum permissible floor space ratio of 3.6:1 on the site in accordance with the Parramatta Road Corridor Urban Transformation Strategy.
+- Amending the Height of Building Map for the Strathfield LEP 2012 to permit a maximum permissible building height of 75m. - Amending the Floor Space Ratio Map for the Strathfield LEP 2012 to permit a maximum permissible floor space ratio of 3.6:1 on the site.